Single-Head Attention in High Dimensions: A Theory of Generalization, Weights Spectra, and Scaling Laws: Introduction

 \section{Introduction}

 Modern machine learning relies increasingly on attention mechanisms \cite{vaswani2017attention}, which form the backbone of state-of-the-art models in natural language processing, vision, and beyond \cite{devlin2019bert,dosovitskiy2020image,brown2020language}.
-Despite their empirical success, many questions related to understanding learning with attention layers remain open.
-For instance, the weight matrices of trained attention layers display striking and reproducible spectral patterns.
-Empirical studies report that the singular-value distributions of the query and key projections are far from random: they show a structured bulk with non-trivial tails \cite{martin2021predicting,staats2024small}, consistent with earlier observations of heavy-tailed and compressible spectra across deep networks \cite{mahoney2019traditional}.
-These regularities persist across architectures and training scales, yet their theoretical origin and implications for generalization remain largely unexplained.
-Why do such spectra emerge in attention weights, and what do they reveal about the inductive biases of the model?
+Despite their empirical success, many fundamental questions about learning with attention layers remain open.

+In particular, the weight matrices of trained attention layers display striking and reproducible spectral patterns.
+Empirical studies report that the singular-value distributions of the query and key projections are far from random: they exhibit a structured bulk with non-trivial tails \cite{martin2021predicting,staats2024small}, consistent with earlier observations of heavy-tailed and compressible spectra across deep networks \cite{mahoney2019traditional}.
+These regularities persist across architectures and training scales, yet their theoretical origin and their implications for generalization remain largely unexplained. \textit{Why do such spectra emerge in attention weights, and what do they reveal about the inductive biases of the model?}
-Several empirical studies have further noted that attention projections are approximately low-rank. \cite{staats2024small} found rapidly decaying spectra in pretrained transformers, while \cite{si2025weight} reported similar profiles in LLaMA models, showing that the low-rank tendency is present already at pretraining and persists through fine-tuning.
-Broader surveys confirm stable low-rank structure during training \cite{yunis2024approaching}, and parameter-efficient fine-tuning methods such as LoRA \cite{hu2022lora} exploit the fact that very low ranks suffice to capture relevant structure.
-Recent work further leverages spectral profiles for efficient adaptation \cite{si2025weight}.
-While these findings are empirical, recent theoretical progress has linked weight decay on the query and key matrices to an effective nuclear-norm regularization of their product \cite{kobayashi2024weight}, thereby formalizing a low-rank inductive bias in attention.
-This connects directly to earlier analyses of factorized parameterizations in feedforward networks, where weight decay implicitly promotes low-rank solutions through nuclear-norm penalties \cite{gunasekar2017implicit,gunasekar2018characterizing,arora2019implicit,galanti2022sgd}.\looseness=-1

-Despite these advances, we still lack a comprehensive theory connecting the low-rank implicit bias of the query and key matrices to generalization performance, and predicting the full spectral distribution of the learned weights.
-It also remains unclear how the standard factorized parameterization of query and key matrices compares to a direct, non-factorized parameterization of their product, or whether attention continues to generalize in regimes where the size of the key and query projections is unrestricted.